Yes, Luxury Brands Are Cheaper In Paris – Here’s Why

 VAT stands for Value Added Tax, and it is automatically included in the final price of most consumer goods.
 However, if you are a foreign buyer, you do not need to pay it.

-There are certain rules to this system and certain things you need to remember to do so you receive this refund.
+There are specific rules to this system and certain things you need to remember to do so you receive this refund.

 First of all, to qualify for this refund, you need to be: